Bhowal19/Gravitas.github.io/README.md

 ## Welcome to the website on GRAVITAS

-WE'LL BE MAKING AN INFORMATIVE WEBSITE USING HTLM , CSS AND LITTLE BIT OG JAVASCRIPT
+WE'LL BE MAKING AN INFORMATIVE WEBSITE USING HTLM , CSS AND LITTLE BIT OF JAVASCRIPT

 We have to make an informative website using github has our host.

-### Markdown
+### We'll be giving you the links.

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+links to learn css and javascript in order to make a responsive website

 ```markdown
 Syntax highlighted code block